jlacasa/stat705_fall2024/assignments/final_project.md

 ## Partial deadlines
 ### Project proposal **Due Friday September 13 at 2pm CT**{: .label .label-red }
 Write a page-long project proposal that states the problem, the objective of the project, and explains the data that will be used.
+An example of an appropriate project proposal can be found [here](../homeworks/finalproj.pdf).

 ### Written report **Due Friday November 22 at 2pm CT**{: .label .label-red }
 Submit a report containing: